Chirag-ahir/SFC-Preparation/README.md

 What is NPS?<br>
 NPS (Net Promoter Score) is a cutomer loyalti metric that measures how likely a customer is to recommand a company's product or service to others.

+What is sales contract?<br>
+A sales contract is an agreement between a buyer and a seller.
+The seller agrees to deliver a product or service for a set price that the buyer agrees to pay.